 Please consider the investment objectives, risks, charges and expenses of Highland Funds carefully before investing.
 A prospectus with this and other information about Highland's mutual funds can be found on the Literature tab above.
 You may also obtain a prospectus for our mutual funds by calling 877-665-1287.
 Please read the prospectus carefully before investing.

-1. The Advisor has contractually agreed to limit the total annual operating expenses of the Fund to 0.65% of average daily net assets of the Fund.
-The expense cap will continue through at least January 31, 2017.
+1. Performance results reflect the contractual waivers and/or reimbursements of fund expenses by the Advisor.
+Absent this limitation, performance results would have been lower.
+The Advisor has contractually agreed to limit the total annual operating expenses of the Fund to 0.65% of average daily net assets of the Fund.
+The expense cap will continue through at least January 31, 2018.

 *The maximum sales charge for Class A shares is 4.25%.

 Municipal Obligations Risk.
 The risk of investing in municipal securities, and includes interest rate risk and the credit risk of the issuers of municipal securities.
 The municipal securities market is volatile and may be significantly affected by adverse tax, legislative or political changes.
 To the extent that the Fund remains relatively small, it may have fewer favorable investment opportunities.

 AMT Risk.
 The Fund’s income may be subject to certain state and local taxes and depending on an investor’s status, to the federal alternative minimum tax (AMT).

 Securities Market Risk.
 The value of the securities may go up or down, sometimes rapidly or unpredictably, due to factors affecting particular companies or the securities market generally.
 A general downturn in the securities market may cause multiple asset classes to decline in value simultaneously, although equity securities generally have greater price volatility than fixed income securities.